 Complete and discuss the form with the prevocational doctor.
 Consider the prevocational doctor's self-assessment and the observations of others in the discussion.
-The supervisor should:
+The supervisor should: [will be finalised once form design confirmed]

-- Assign a rating for PGY1 or PGY2 doctor performance against each Domain, taking into consideration the expected performance at the individual's level of training. - A Domain rating of 3 indicates that all observed outcome statements within the Domain would be rated a 3 individually. - Domain ratings of 1 or 2, will require further information about which specific outcomes were inconsistently met. - A not observed rating will require further information about which outcomes and whether supplementary evidence was provided, e.g. attendance at a course. - Liaise with the Medical Education Unit (MEU) or Director of Clinical Training (DCT), and complete an Improving Performance Action Plan (IPAP) when a prevocational doctor requires remediation or additional support in order to meet the required standard (e.g. when the prevocational doctor is assigned ratings of 1 or 2 for one or more items, or at the supervisor's discretion). - At the end-of-term assessment, assign a global rating of progress towards completion of PGY1 or PGY2.
+- Identify the observed outcome statements that the assessment of the Domain has been based on by ticking the appropriate boxes. - Assign a rating for PGY1 or PGY2 doctor performance against each Domain, taking into consideration the expected performance at the individual's level of training. - A Domain rating of 3 indicates that all observed outcome statements within the Domain would be rated a 3 individually. - Domain ratings of 1 or 2, will require further information about which specific outcomes were inconsistently met. - A not observed rating will require further information about which outcomes and whether supplementary evidence was provided, e.g. attendance at a course. - Liaise with the Medical Education Unit (MEU) or Director of Clinical Training (DCT), and complete an Improving Performance Action Plan (IPAP) when a prevocational doctor requires remediation or additional support in order to meet the required standard (e.g. when the prevocational doctor is assigned ratings of 1 or 2 for one or more items, or at the supervisor's discretion). - At the end-of-term assessment, assign a global rating of progress towards completion of PGY1 or PGY2.
 Review any existing improving performance plan to determine if it is complete, or if ongoing actions are required.